Sanzath/ctlox/readme.md

 are implemented.

 MSVC fails to compile some of the constexpr/template patterns employed here.
-I've managed to find workarounds for some of the valid code, but
+I've managed to find workarounds for some of the valid code, but abandoned and switch entirely to LLVM/MSVC after one such error would require a massive reimagining of the code to correct.
+See [constexpr_limitations](constexpr_limitations.md) for more details.

-Some specific constexpr/template patterns fails to compile with MSVC.

 ------